Note: Listen to this post instead using the audio player below, and consider subscribing on your favorite podcast player!

 While certain large experiences will certainly contribute to an overall positive impression of you and your brand, the tiny, largely insignificant moments matter just as well.

 This is why social media marketing is so powerful.
 Social media gives you the opportunity to get in front of people on a daily basis, reminding them of who you are, what you do, and why they should care.
+Always remember that it may take multiple pieces of content to find one that really sticks with someone.

 Small, regular content is vital to remaining top-of-mind, and in many cases is just as important as the large content you’d publish on something like your website or YouTube channel.